Transparency statement

-The Music C•A•R•E•S CO₂ calculator determines selected, relevant greenhouse gas emissions of your event and can display the CO₂ results of the various areas.
-In collaboration with the life cycle assessment experts at myclimate, we developed the underlying formulas, which include publicly available emission factors.
+The Music C•A•R•E•S CO₂ calculator determines selected, relevant greenhouse gas emissions associated with your event and provides a clear overview of the CO₂ results across different areas.
+In collaboration with sustainability experts from myclimate, we developed the underlying formulas, which include publicly available but partly adapted emission factors.

 With the CO₂ calculation, we are pursuing a pragmatic approach through which the use of the tool is intended to benefit the real everyday life of event organizers - an introduction to the complex processes of sustainability and reporting or documentation: